Sjtek/sjtekcontrol-nfc/README.md

 Attendance-python
 ==============

-Small program for basic interface and logging of NFC tags on the Raspberry Pi
+A small program that scans NFC and RFID tags and sends the UID to the SjtekControl core.

 Pre Requisites